Gatchaman (OVA)

-Gatchaman (ガッチャマン) is a three-part original video animation (OVA) based on the popular 1970s anime Science Ninja Team Gatchaman.
-It was released in Japan and the United States during the mid-1990s.
-This version of Gatchaman is set in the year 2066 where the evil leader of the nation of Hontwall is threatening to take over the planet.
+Gatchaman (ガッチャマン) is a three-part original video animation (OVA) based on the anime series Science Ninja Team Gatchaman.
+It was released in Japan from 1994 to 1995.
+This version of Gatchaman is set in the year 2066, where the evil leader of the nation of Hontwall is threatening to take over the planet.
 Scientists from the International Science Organization are disappearing and only five teenage heroes, the Science Ninja team, can stop the disaster.
-The OVAs were licensed by Urban Vision through Harmony Gold USA and were released on VHS and DVD.
-At Anime Boston 2013, Sentai Filmworks had announced that they have rescued the OVA series along with the original 1970s series for a DVD re-release in October.
-The series was made available for streaming through Crunchyroll.

-The series was originally dubbed by Harmony Gold and Urban Vision, however, Sentai Filmworks produced a new English dub in 2013 for their DVD and Blu-ray re-release to match the uncut TV series dub.
+In the United States, Harmony Gold and Urban Vision released the OVA with an English dub on VHS in 1997 and DVD in 2001.
+The OVA was re-released on Blu-ray and DVD by Sentai Filmworks in 2013, with a new English dub that used the cast from in-house ADV Films version of the original series and 1978 movie.

 Plot

 Cast

-The show has gotten two English releases.
-Note that some characters not directly credited in one English version or another, but have been deduced from additional voice credits/ prior roles of an actor, are in italics.

 In 1997, Harmony Gold released the series with a dub recorded by co-publisher Urban Vision, with its former in-house dub producer Sky Quest Entertainment.
 This dub changed a few character names, but kept an overall faithful plot otherwise.
 This version was released on VHS and DVD, before Harmony Gold's license expired.

-In 2013, Sentai Filmworks, licensed and redubbed the series using former ADV Films in-house dub producer Seraphim Digital.
-This dub keeps the original Japanese names, and uses the cast from Sentai's uncut dub of the original show.
-Dub director Charles Campbell used the alias names "Bentley Jet" and "Brando Austin" in the credits in addition to his real one.
+In 2013, Sentai Filmworks, licensed and redubbed the series using ADV in-house dub producer Seraphim Digital.
+This dub keeps the original Japanese names, and uses the cast from Sentai's uncut redub of the original show and the 1978 movie.